 After identifying the individuals who are facing common problems, it is time to understand the demographics of your target audience.
 You can break down the demographics into the following categories:

 Before you can start targeting your potential client, you need to know who has the spending power.
 It is more applicable when you are targeting businesses or corporates.
 It doesn’t make sense in wasting your time and resources in wooing someone who has no control over the company budget.

-You should target those individuals and/or companies who hold a position of power, can exercise influence, can make key decisions, and who can pay for your coaching business.
+You should target those individuals and/or companies who hold a position of power, can exercise influence, can make key decisions, and can pay for your coaching business.

 Understand their motivations

 It is imperative for you to understand the motivations behind every purchase made by your clients.
-You need to simply find an answer to this question (As quoted by Simon Sinek) – Why people do what they do?
+You need to simply find an answer to this question (As quoted by Simon Sinek) – Why do people do what they do?